oevertonsouza/DesignPatternsCSharp/README.md

 ## Ducks Generator

-This project is a Duck Generator, it only show some ducks on your console, but using the best patterns and pratices of agile developer.
+This project is a Duck Generator, it only show some ducks on your console, but using the best patterns and pratices of agile development.

 ## Patterns used Plugin
 Plugin